 At present, you must reside in Taiwan for a consecutive six-month period (or leave only once for less than 30 days) and apply directly with the NHI.
 There is currently a legislative push to improve this, lead by the National Development Council.

 I’m employed by a local company, do I still need to wait for the six-month period for a health insurance card?

 You do not.
 Once the company registers your employment, you will be issued a health insurance card.

-When does the six-month waiting period start?
+When does the six-month waiting period start and end?

 For those who don’t have a Taiwanese employer: